 Functional Endoscopic Sinus Surgery Procedure

 Functional Endoscopic Sinus Surgery (FESS) is one of the most common surgical methods to treat chronic sinus infections.
-In a FESS procedure, the surgeon uses a magnifying endoscope to see and remove affected tissue and bone.
+In a FESS procedure, the sinus surgeon uses a magnifying endoscope to see and remove affected tissue and bone.

 In general for chronic sinus infections, the goal of utilizing FESS for sinus surgery is to flush out infected material, open up blocked passages, and keep enough healthy tissue so that your nose and sinuses can function normally.